spook/encrypt-decrypt/README.md

 If using -n to obscure filenames, you also need the `base64` tool.
 This comes standard with most distros.

+## Restrictions

+When files are encrypted, the encrypted name is the original name plus a ".gpg" suffix.
+Thus the filename length will grow by 4 characters.
+If the filename is larger than the NAME_MAX of the filesystem minus 4, then it will not be encrypted -- since the new name won't fit.

+On many file systems, NAME_MAX is 255 thus the max filename length for encryption is 251 characters long.
+On the encryptfs file system, NAME_MAX is typically 143 so 139 is the limit for this utility.

+Similary, if encrypting with the -n (obfuscate filename) option, the obfuscation uses Base64 encoding which adds roughly 33% to the filename length.
+Add then a special prefix that tags the file as obfuscated, and the ".gpg" suffix.
+So with obfuscation a good estimate is the largest filename is around 60% of your file system's NAME_MAX.

+Note that if the filename is too long to obfuscate, but less than the maximum for encryption, it will still be encrypted.

 ## Installation

 Copy the files to anyplace in your PATH, /usr/local/bin is recommended.